Acry/flappy/DevDox/FlappyBird_4.md

 ## Special

-Since I am not using a debugger here, I am gonna strip the binary for the first time, to see what it will do:
+I am gonna strip the binary for the first time, to see what it will do:

 ls -l 4b is at 61128 bytes / 60k